-Come and enjoy German music, German food and drinks, children’s games, and a traditional bonfire, with new and old Spielwelt friends and families.
+Come and enjoy German music, German food and drinks, and making friends at our family picnic, Federweisser Fest!

 Federweisser (…wine to be*) for adults